A. This is the most frequently asked question.

-Slackware ARM *user land* (all of the *packages*) will run on any ARM cpu which is an armv4t or higher.
-For Slackware ARM 13.1 and onwards, you need to ensure that your CPU supports the thumb instruction set which is necessary to support the EABI.
-Most CPUs meet these requirements - especially *new* ARM devices.
+Slackware ARM user land (all of the packages) will run on any ARM cpu which is an armv5te or higher.
+Most CPUs meet these requirements - especially new ARM devices.

 It is impossible for Slackware ARM to support each ARM device out of the box.
 Unlike in the x86 world where one Kernel can be used for all machines, in the ARM world we need one kernel per ARM architecture (hence why Slackware ARM has two kernel packages - one for the 'Kirkwood' System On Chip architecture and another for the 'ARM Versatile' board), so unless your device is currently supported by Slackware ARM, you'll need to compile your own kernel and determine how to adjust the boot loader used on the device (u-boot is the most common choice).
 Don't confuse the user land (the packages) support with the Kernel.
 There's no need to "port" Slackware ARM to another ARM architecture (unless you want to recompile some packages for better efficiency when executing on a higher grade CPU than ARMv5) - usually you will just need a new kernel and that kernel's modules, and maybe some additional driver modules for X.org.
 If you're new to Linux and ARM, this presents a huge learning opportunity for which you will need to set aside a large slice of time, tenacity, curiosity and interest!

 One of the easiest ways to check whether your device has any semblance of Linux community support is to check whether Debian ARM runs upon it.
 If so, many of the Debian users tend to write excellent documentation describing how they installed Linux upon their device.
 Most of this information can be used to assist with shoehorning Slackware ARM on to the device.